global lead advice & support service

 The best way to find out whether your memory, joint and fatigue problems could be due to your childhood lead exposure, is to have a blood lead test now - just ask your doctor for the test.
 Another test you could also organise through a doctor (who has the appropriate training and experience to interpret the results), is a urine chelation challenge test.
 The results may demonstrate that it would be worthwhile for you to undergo chelation treatment in order to reverse or lessen some of your symptoms.

-There is a wonderful not-for-profit group working on lead poisoning issues in Canada that goes by the same acronym as our group - LEAD - but their's stands for Lead Environmental Awareness and Detection.
-See www.nrtco.net/~lead
+There is a wonderful not-for-profit group working on lead poisoning issues in Canada that goes by the name "The First 6 Years" formerly known as Lead Environmental Awareness and Detection l.e.a.d..
+See www.first6years.org/

-I shall also send you an invitation to join our global forum Lead Poisoned Adults Egroup (LPAE) that we set up this week so that lead poisoned adults can help each other through discussion.
+I shall also send you an invitation to join our global forum Lead Poisoned Adults Egroup (LPAE) that we set up this week so that lead poisoned adults can help each other through discussion see: egroups.
 It would be great if you could forward your queries (so other members understand your situation) and this response to the egroup to trigger a discussion of these important issues.

 I hope this helps.